vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 • 1182n.

-Bed by inen 1382, 1262; that Şarvagandha ( all fragrant sub 1 are pot directly opposed to
+Bed by inen 1382, 1262; that Ṣarvagandha ( all fragrant sub 1 are pot directly opposed to

 stances ) 443.